sushantdhiman/node-pool/docs/classes/_pool_.pool.md

 ▸ **drain**(): *Promise‹void›*

-Defined in src/Pool.ts:541

-Disallow any new requests and let the request backlog dissipate.
+Disallow any new acquire requests and let the request backlog dissipate.

 **Returns:** *Promise‹void›*